 Growing up ..

 My name is Lisa and I've lived in Minnesota my entire life.
 I grew up in the small town of Sleepy Eye.
-While I never had many pets, I've always loved all types of animals - especially horses.
+While I never had many pets, I've always loved all types of animals.

-During college, I worked several part-time jobs.
-I started working at a sow farm near home as a farrowing technician but also, occasionally, as a breeding technician over summer and winter breaks.
-My primary jobs included helping sows delivery piglets and oversee the health and care of the mommas and their litter until weaning time.
+During college, I also worked several part-time jobs.
+One was at a sow farm near home as a farrowing technician and, occasionally, as a breeding technician over summer and winter breaks.

 |

-In December 2016, shortly after I left the farm, I was contacted by the overseeing veterinarian of the boar stud (who happened to work at the same clinic that hired me for the temp position at the research barn in college) that I had worked with for the last 7 years.
+In December 2016, shortly after I left the farm, I was contacted by the overseeing veterinarian of the boar stud that I had worked with for the last 7 years.
 He had left the clinic and was starting up his own practice and wanted me to run his swine andrology lab - which is an independent lab that examines boar semen quality sent in from different boar studs.

 By January of 2017, the lab opened for business with very primitive beginnings.
 Through trial and error, I had developed analysis procedures based off all my experience working at the boar stud.
 Within a couple months, the total number of submission samples had grown fairly substantially and I had to hire on another person.
 We had also made a big purchase of the IVOS II CASA system to help with faster cell grading and motility. |